TranThuy28/4groundsCLI/README.md

 # 4groundsCLI
-A terminal emulartor integrating with AI
+A terminal emulator integrating with AI